 Taking a good photo of fireworks is right up there on the degree of difficulty with photographing lightning (I think photographing lightning is one of the hardest things to do).
 But when you get a great shot of some fireworks it can make for a fantastic photo canvas.
-There are a few tricks to try this 4th of July in getting some good fireworks photos.
+There are a few tricks to try this 4th of July in getting some good fireworks photos as a summer decor idea.

 1. Timing is everything.
 Most firework shows have a slow start and steadily ramp up toward the grand finale.
 Use the beginning stages to get your timing down, but you will probably get the best shots toward the beginning or end of the finale.
 Trying to get a good exposure during the onslaught of finale fireworks is very tough to do on the fly.